 Those details change the feel of the same basic pattern.

-When the tool is better than hand guessing
+When the tool beats hand guessing

-Manual judgment becomes unreliable when:
+Manual judgment gets unreliable when:

-- the front door is off-center
+- The front door is off-center

-- the staircase turns rather than running straight
+- The staircase turns rather than running straight

-- the layout is already irregular in shape
+- The layout is already irregular in shape